brimdata/rayzar/README.md

 primary table.
 Note that the peer tables do not need to all be the same size and can shared a dynamic size to better optimize non-uniform data patterns.

-At end-of-stream, a worker flushes its caches and streams back its table (perhaps mixing in any spills) to its parent in response to the REST call that invoked that worker.
+At end-of-stream, a worker flushes its peer tables and streams back its table (perhaps mixing in any spills) to its parent in response to the REST call that invoked that worker.
 This process of writing results may block if the parent is not yet done.
 If so, when the